asummerville/ETL-RDS-db/README.md

 ## Usage

-To use the program, run this docker container `docker run -it ads3pu/dataproject:latest` and the program will automatically start
+To use the program, run this docker container `docker run -it ads3pu/dataproject:latest` and the program will automatically start.
+Alternatively, clone this repo locally, `cd code`, and `./main.py` to execute the program.

 ## Inputs